Trigary/Snippets/README.md

 the documentation is minimal and the code will probably not work if you just copy-paste it.
 Don't expect the code and the documents to be generalized either: it might be limited to a specific scenario in its current form, you are supposed to edit it to make it fit your needs.

+A major part of this repository has been migrated to [TriBukkit](https://github.com/TriBukkit/TriBukkit).